cudojs/cudo/README.md

 # cudo

-*Core package for Cudo, a distributed application framework*
+*Core package for CudoJS, a distributed application framework*

 ## Overview
-This package provides the core mechanics of a Cudo app.
+This package provides the core mechanics of a CudoJS app.
 It enables creating and running of an app, and provides a structure for extending the app's functionality.

 ## Create and run an app
 In the most basic scenario, a new app can be created and run using the following: